ut-astria/orbdetpy/docs/filefmt.rst

  "Sun" : false to disable the Sun's contribution or true to enable.

- "Cabsorption" : Coefficient of absorption {
+ "Creflection" : Coefficient of reflection {

   "Value" : Initial value.